TV Meteorologist

 Best Rated

-Asked by 4thgrade about 8 years ago
+Asked by Lynn about 9 years ago

 About two weeks ago I witnessed what I believe to be a waterspout on a relatively small lake near my home in sw Wisconsin.
 It appeared out of ominous clouds that were bringing in a pretty severe storm.
 Do waterspouts happen on inland lakes?